 My first research project seeks to transform understandings of Catalonia’s culture and politics by analysing the ways in which the unbalanced relations of power between the region and Spain determine discourses and political practices about linguistic and cultural identity, the social question and national independence.
 The main outoput of this strand is my recent book “Quim Monzó and Contemporary Catalan Culture (1975–2018): Cultural Normalization, Postmodernism and National Politics” (Legenda, 2021), which analyses the literary, cultural and artistic production of Catalan author Quim Monzó in relation to the key cultural and political paradigms in contemporary Catalonia, including the oppositional cultural model in the late Francoist period, cultural normalization in democratic Catalonia and the cultural impact of the modern Catalan independence movement in the post-2010 period.
 My monograph analyses Quim Monzó’s public trajectory from countercultural artist in the mid-1970s to celebrity author and intellectual in the present day as a phenomenon that has brought to the fore some of the contradictions in the discourses of Catalan cultural normalization vis-à-vis postmodernist attitudes towards the symbolic role of culture and the public intellectual in contemporary Catalonia.
 Quim Monzó is considered Catalonia’s most influential contemporary author, and my book is the first major study in the English language of the author’s oeuvre and trajectory.

 My second research project aims to offer novel understandings of contemporary Majorcan culture by exploring mass tourism as a socio-culturally and environmentally traumatic experience for the local population and by interrogating the geocultural colonial dynamics at the core of Majorca’s interrelations with Spain as well as those between the island and Northern European countries.
 The first output of this project came out in 2019: the article Mass tourism as cultural trauma: an analysis of the Majorcan comics Els darrers dies de l’Imperi Mallorquí (2014) and Un infern a Mallorca (La decadència de l’Imperi Mallorquí) (2018), published in the journal Studies in Comics.
-I have two book chapters coming out in 2022, and in 2020 I published the dissemination piece ‘Covid Summer of 2020: From Overtourism to No-Tourism in Southern Europe’ in the online Brave New Europe.
+I have one book chapters coming out in 2022, two in 2023 and in 2020 I published the dissemination piece ‘Covid Summer of 2020: From Overtourism to No-Tourism in Southern Europe’ in the online Brave New Europe.